carlpulley/validated-config/README.md

 ## Building Validated `Config` Instances

-Building validated configuration case class instances is performed using the methods `via` and `map`. `via` allows the currently in-scope implicit `Config` instance to be restricted to a specified path. `map` can be used to construct the case class instance from a product of `Validated.Valid` values.
-To do this, `map` takes a validated tuple of arguments that should be the results of either building inner validated case class instances or from using the `validate` and `unchecked` methods to validate values at a given path.
+Building validated configuration case class instances is performed using the methods `via` and `mapN` (where `N` is the number to paths being validated). `via` allows the currently in-scope implicit `Config` instance to be restricted to a specified path. `mapN` can be used to construct the case class instance from a product of `Validated.Valid` values.
+To do this, `mapN` takes a validated tuple of arguments that should be the results of either building inner validated case class instances or from using the `validate` and `unchecked` methods to validate values at a given path.